cloudera-cemea/CDE_vHoL/README.md

 This additional step just before the "validate" job should allow the complete pipeline to finish successfully!

+> [!NOTE]
-> [!NOTE] Submit CDW queries from CDE Airflow Jobs
+> Submit CDW queries from CDE Airflow Jobs:
+>
 > * You can leverage CDE Airflow not only to orchestrate CDE internal Jobs, but any jobs running on CDP (and beyond).
-> * The pre-built Cloudera-supported Operators for CDE and CDW are also published here: https://github.com/cloudera/cloudera-airflow-plugins
+> * The pre-built Cloudera-supported Operators for CDE and CDW are also published here: <https://github.com/cloudera/cloudera-airflow-plugins>

 1. Create a Workload Password for your CDP User.